 Careful consideration will be given to informing students, who have reported a matter which has been investigated, detail of the final outcome.
-Our duty of care to all parties will be considered as it is determined who we advise of an outcome and how much detail we disclose to them.
+Our duty of care to all parties will be taken into account as it is determined who we advise of an outcome and how much detail we disclose to them.

-To determine the level of detail we share and who we share it with, we will consider the wellbeing needs of those impacted and the wider University Community.
-Criteria that inform decisions on information sharing regarding outcomes will include an assessment of the extent to which individual(s) have been/will be impacted, the number of individuals involved and how likely the conditions of the outcome are to impact them and the wider University Community.
+In order to determine the level of detail we share and who we share it with, we will consider the wellbeing needs of those impacted and the wider University Community.
+Criteria that informs decisions on information sharing regarding outcomes will include an assessment of the extent to which individual(s) have been/will be impacted, the number of individuals involved and how likely the conditions of the outcome are to impact them and the wider University Community.